aymengan/ADA2017/project/README.md

 *  Complete the graph analysis by computing basic graph measures(Degree Distributions, Clustering Coefficient) and centrality measure(Betweenness Centrality, Page-Rank/HITS).
 *  Find the communities in both netwokrs(publications and authors).
 *  Extract the keywords of the papers and then apply clustering algorithms based on these Match the found communities with the clusters.(Out of scope!)

+# Work contributions
+*  Aymen: Web scraping, XML parsing, Data cleaning, Report submission, (!will work on the presentation)
+*  Khalil: Network analysis, Cluste usage, Machine learning algorithms
+*  Nour: Web scraping, Data visualization, Final jupyter submission

 # Acknowledgements
 We want to thank Mr. Tiziano Piccardi for his great support in the course of the project.
 Thanks a lot ! :)